|Re: 2009 Mac Pro High CPU Core Temperatures w/OS X audio playback (or FW I/O)|

 I'm surprised I haven't seen any press on this yet.
 This has been a major topic on the Apple Discussion forums.

 This is all the stranger because while the temps go higher, CPU activity shows practically nothing going on.
-(FYI - Don't just monitor "My Processes" in Activity monitor - monitor All processes.-Mike) And it seems to affect many audio apps.
+(FYI - Don't just monitor "My Processes" in Activity monitor - monitor All processes.-M) And it seems to affect many audio apps.
 Two very curious things also are that it only affects Nehalems, not any earlier computers, and if one is running Windows on their Mac the temp rises don't appear when running through that.

 All in all an odd situation, and one I personally find troubling given my history of three G5s.
 And Apple isn't going to address or acknowledge it until it gets some press.